davidpet/tutorials/Bazel/rules/README.md

   - [shell](basic/subfolder/shell) - run_binary, sh_binary, sh_library, sh_test
 - [docker](docker) - basics of building and running docker images (without external imports)
 - [internals](internals) - .bzl files, macros, rules, variables
+  - this is an ongoing area of exploration and there are many links to continue in the rules.bzl file
 - [repositories](repositories) - repos and external dependencies
 - protobuf
   - [protos/bzl](protos/bzl) - protobuf stuff you can do based on rules you can declare in WORKSPACE
   - [protos/docker](protos/docker) - protobuf stuff using docker to get around conda dependency issues on Mac
   - [protos/conda](protos/conda) - protobuf stuff using a separate conda environment to get around the Mac dependency issue
+- [visibility](visibility) - visibility of targets and files between packages, subpackages, package groups, etc.

 # bazel-bin